 When you visit Jordan, you’re likely to hear “Ahlan wa sahlan” — which means “welcome” — regularly.
 Though hospitality and generosity are associated with many people and places, these characteristics are ingrained in Jordan’s culture, with origins in Bedouin tradition.
 The Bedouin are a nomadic group who live partially in Jordan, and many other people in Jordan are descendants of Bedouin tribes.

 From a famous one planted by John Paul II as a sign of peace on the Mount Nebo to ‘normal’ ones growing all over the North in Jerash and Umm Qais.
-The most common and important tree in Jordan is the olive tree.
-With more than 20 million trees across the Kingdom, Jordan is among the top 10 olive producing countries in the world.
+The most common and essential tree in Jordan is the olive tree.
+With more than 20 million trees across the Kingdom, Jordan is among the top 10 olive producing countries globally.
 Olive trees occupy 130,000 hectares of the country’s total terrain and constitute 71% of the total area planted with fruit trees.

-Derived from the french word levant which means rising (like the rising of the sun), Levant had a wider definition in the past, but in today’s world, Levant refers to a geographical and historical region that includes Palestine, Jordan, Syria, and Lebanon.
-The levant has known some of the world’s oldest civilizations and its history dates back to the earliest days.
-The Levant’s entwined history and culture are best reflected by the beautiful languages spoken, and by one of the world’s richest cuisines.
+Derived from the french word levant, which means rising (like the sun), Levant had a broader definition in the past.
+Still, in today’s world, Levant refers to a geographical and historical region that includes Palestine, Jordan, Syria, and Lebanon.
+The levant has known some of the world’s oldest civilizations, and its history dates back to the earliest days.
+The Levant’s entwined history and culture are best reflected by the beautiful languages spoken and one of the world’s richest cuisines.

-Jordan’s national flower is the Black Iris and it is one of the rarest flowers in the world and displays a very unique mix of colors, it is characterized by a dark purple almost black color with a mesmerizing Lilac hue and a white spot in the middle of the flower.
+Jordan’s national flower is the Black Iris.
+It is one of the rarest flowers globally and displays a unique mix of colors; it is characterized by a dark purple, almost black color with a mesmerizing Lilac hue and a white spot in the flower’s middle.
 These rare flowers grow in the spring around the Dead Sea, Jordan River, Dana Biosphere Reserve, Wadi Rum, Ajloun Mountains at the edges of the desert.
 It can also be found near historic excavation sites, and there have been many inscriptions and mosaics of the iris.

 You will be surprised at how many people speak English!